RDBALL/data-structures-and-algorithms/javascript/code-challenges/Whiteboard-challenges/reverse-list/README.md

   * Each index in the input array is operated on once which means that the time complexity is linearly proportional to the length of the input array.

   * There will be two arrays and two integers in working memory while this function is running.
-This causes the space complexity is linearly proportional to the length of the input array.
+This causes the space complexity to be linearly proportional to the length of the input array.